top of page

 CONTEST RULES

-1. A student’s entry level corresponds to his current school grade.
-(Determine home school student’s entry level by their age as it corresponds to typical school grades.)
-No student may enter below his school grade/age level: Grades 3-4; Grades 5-6; Grades 7-8; Grades 9-12.
-(Students below grade 3 may enter at their teacher’s discretion.)
+1. Students’ entry levels correspond to their current school grade.
+(Home school students’ entry levels are determined by their ages as they correspond to typical school grades.)
+Students are not allowed to enter below their school grade/age level: Grades 3-4, 5-6, 7-8, and 9-12.
+Students below grade 3 may enter at their teacher’s discretion.

-3. During competition all selections must be performed by memory, omitting all repeats except D.C.
-On the recitals the pieces will be played as written with any repeats.
+3. All selections must be performed by memory, omitting all repeats, except D.C.

-4. Teachers who enter students in the competition must either hold current membership in LMTA or pay a fee of $35.00.
-This rule applies to student teachers and assistant teachers.
-No exceptions will be made.
+4. ALL Teachers who enter students in the competition must either hold a current membership in LMTA or pay a fee of $35.

 5. All LMTA teachers will be expected to assist as needed with the contest.

-6. Teachers will receive a schedule of their students’ contest times by mail as soon as possible following the deadline.
-These contest times cannot be changed.
+6. Teachers will receive a schedule of their students’ contest times by mail and email as soon as possible following the deadline.

-7. Any movement receiving more than 15 entries will be split into two separate groups and judged at two different times.
-The winners will play on separate recitals.
+7. Any movement receiving more than 15 entries will be split into two separate groups and judged separately.
+Winners will be chosen for each group judged.

 LMTA PIANO COMPETITION REPERTOIRE LIST